Type 2 Diabetes Guide

 Diagnosing Diabetes - Testing for Type 2 Diabetes

-The incidence of Type 2 diabetes is on the increase.
-Diagnosing diabetes can be done by your family doctor, who will discuss your personal and family history, possible symptoms, and your risk factors.
+The incidence of is on the increase. can be done by your family doctor, who will discuss your personal and family history, possible symptoms, and your risk factors.
 Your doctor may then order a diabetes test.

 Symptoms of Type 2 Diabetes